Annotation Appearance in Blazor Diagram Component

 }

-The TextWrapping property of an annotation defines how the text should be wrapped.
+The TextWrapping property of an annotation’s style defines the wrapping behavior for its text content.
 When text overflows node boundaries, you can control it by using the TextWrapping.
 So, it is wrapped into multiple lines.
 The following code explains how to wrap a text in a node.

 @using Syncfusion.Blazor.Diagram